dkolpakov2/kc-ldap-integration/README-KC.md

 ------------------------
 ### 🔹 5.
 Things to Remember
   - Containers don’t get NSGs directly — they inherit from the node’s NIC/subnet NSG.
-  - If you’re using Azure CNI (not Kubenet), each pod gets an IP from the subnet → NSG applies.
+  - If we’re using Azure CNI (not Kubenet), each pod gets an IP from the subnet → NSG applies.
-  - If your DB (Postgres) is external, make sure your egress NSG allows TCP 5432.
+  - If wer DB (Postgres) is external, make sure wer egress NSG allows TCP 5432.
   - If Postgres is in another subnet/VNet, check VNet peering rules + NSG on that subnet.
 ===================================================
 Architecture Diagram KAfka-LDAP-Keycloak-PGSQL